irskep/stevelandeydotcom/content/pages/toolsforagents.md

 # Tools for Agents

-I’ve created a few development tools streamline AI-assisted coding workflows.
+I’ve created a few development tools to streamline AI-assisted coding workflows.

 ## autowt